charmplusplus/charm4py/docs/perf-tips.rst

 - Charm4py can access the Charm++ shared library using three different technologies: ctypes, cffi and cython.
-If you are using CPython (the most common implemention of Python), make sure you are using the Cython layer (this is what the pip version of Charm4py uses).
+If you are using CPython (the most common implementation of Python), make sure you are using the Cython layer (this is what the pip version of Charm4py uses).
 If you are using PyPy, make sure you are using the CFFI layer.
 Charm4py will warn at startup if you are not using the most efficient layer.